ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 ### Common problems with github, python and git

 1. Avoid blanks in directory, file and user names.
-Avoid minus characters (-) in python file names.
+Avoid minus characters (-) in python file names (if you have a blank in your username, you cannot use the GitHub symbol in vscode to open your classroom folder, but have to *Open folder*, and *clone repository* using the repository code available from your repository at the GitHub website)
-2. Save your python file before committing changes
+2. Save your python file before committing changes and leave a message in the Commit window before committing.
+Afterwards press *Synchronize*
 3. Configure git (in vscode TERMINAL or another terminal)

           git config --global user.name "XXX"